wxt-dev/wxt/docs/guide/essentials/config/browser-startup.md

 });
 ```

+By default, WXT will try to automatically discover where Chrome/Firefox are installed.
+However, if you have chrome installed in a non-standard location, you need to set it manually as shown above.

 ### Persist Data

 By default, to keep from modifying your browser's existing profiles, `web-ext` creates a brand new profile every time you run the `dev` script.